Gambling disorder

 This information is for anyone who is worried about their gambling, or knows someone whose gambling has become a problem.

-- feels they have lost control
+- someone feels they have lost control over gambling

 Gambling disorder can have a big impact on your personal and family life, your work and education, and the things you enjoy.